-When you buy something, choose a secure payment method
+🐈 When you buy something

-Make sure you only provide the information needed to complete the purchase

-Aim to use one of the following payment methods:
+Make sure you only provide the information needed to complete the purchase and preferably opt for one of the following payment methods:

 - Multibanco reference.
 In this case, the store sends you a message or email with the data you need to make your payment, within a given time period, at an ATM or through homebanking; - Virtual cards.
 The MB WAY app, for example, allows you to create virtual MB NET cards.
-So when you pay, you put in the data for the virtual card and not the real card: - Payment instruments with added security, like cards with a low credit limit, a short validity period or additional authentication procedures.
-With 3-D Secure, for example, you can buy safely online with your card's real data, because you benefit from added security methods in the act of payment.
-The site where you make this purchase has to feature the system, using the names Verified by Visa, SecureCode or SafeKey.
-When you pay a 3-D Secure seller, aside from the data on your card, you must introduce your authentication credentials, which might be, for example, a code sent by SMS to your phone.
+So when you pay, you put in the data for the virtual card and not the real card; - Payment instruments with added security, like cards with a low credit limit, a short validity period or additional authentication procedures.
+Using the "strong customer authentication" method, you can shop online with your card's real data because during the act of payment, additional security procedures are used.
+In a payment using strong customer authentication, and as well as the card details, you will be asked, for example, to type in a unique code sent by text message to your mobile and then validate the purchase on the app, via a password or fingerprint.

-After making your purchase, keep the records
+🕂 After making your purchase